ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

-For this case study, the control problem is a Single Input Single Output (SISO) problem and as such we use a tuned PI controller which manipulates the dilution rate, $D$, to control the biomass concentration, $x$, at the set-point sent from the RTO layer.
-As previously noted, we assume disturbances enter the system in the form of the inlet substrate concentration which deviates about a mean value of $20\frac{\text{kg}}{\text{m}^3}$ with a standard deviation of $2\frac{\text{kg}}{\text{m}^3}$: $s_i \sim N(20, 2)$.
-We tuned the PI controllers in a trial-and-error fashion until adequate performance in disturbance rejection around the set-point was achieved.
-The best value of the tuning parameters were found to be $KC = 0.1$ and $KI = 0.05$ for the proportional and integral gains respectively.
-After several simulations, we observed that these settings allowed the controller to keep the biomass concentration within approximately $\pm 1.0 \frac{\text{kg}}{\text{m}^3}$ of a given set-point.
-Consequently, we use a value of $\Gamma = 1.0$ to solve the equivalent adversarially robust optimization problem which gives an optimum of approximately $8.5\frac{\text{kg}}{\text{m}^3}$ at a productivity of approximately $4.0\frac{\text{kg}}{\text{m}^3\text{hr}}$.
-To show this, in Figure \ref{fig:bioreactor_three_optima}, the dashed black curve represents the worst-case objective function given $\Gamma = 1.0$, with the adversarially robust optimum, i.e. the maximizer of this dashed black curve, depicted as a green star.
+For this case study, we employ a tuned PI controller to regulate the biomass concentration, $x$, at the desired set-point by manipulating the dilution rate, $D$.
+Disturbances enter the system in the form of inlet substrate concentration variations, with a mean value of $20\frac{\text{kg}}{\text{m}^3}$ and a standard deviation of $2\frac{\text{kg}}{\text{m}^3}$: $s_i \sim N(20, 2)$.
+We tuned the PI controllers through trial and error, ultimately settling on $KC = 0.1$ for the proportional gain and $KI = 0.05$ for the integral gain.
+These settings maintained the biomass concentration within approximately $\pm 1.0 \frac{\text{kg}}{\text{m}^3}$ of the set-point during various simulations.
+Consequently, we use $\Gamma = 1.0$ to solve the equivalent adversarially robust optimization problem, yielding an optimum biomass concentration of approximately $8.5\frac{\text{kg}}{\text{m}^3}$ at a productivity of $4.0\frac{\text{kg}}{\text{m}^3\text{hr}}$.
+In Figure \ref{fig:bioreactor_three_optima}, the dashed black curve represents the worst-case objective function for $\Gamma = 1.0$, with the adversarially robust optimum (maximizer of this curve) indicated by a green star.